MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`skipCACheck`** - **Test Certificate**<br>
 `boolean`.
 Optional.
 Use when `Destination = AzureVMs`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this option is selected, client skips the validation that the server certificate is signed by a trusted certificate authority (CA) when connecting over Hypertext Transfer Protocol over Secure Socket Layer (HTTPS).
+WinRM requires a certificate for the HTTPS transfer when copying files from the intermediate storage Blob into the Azure VMs.

+If you use a self-signed certificate, specify `true` to prevent the process from validating the certificate with a trusted CA.
 <!-- :::editable-content-end::: -->
 <br>